SusmithaGundu/Halyard/docs/commands.md

  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)
  * `--json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See [https://cloud.google.com/compute/docs/access/service-accounts](https://cloud.google.com/compute/docs/access/service-accounts) for more information.
- * `--local-repository-directory`: A local directory to be used to stage source files for Cloud Run deployments within Spinnaker's Clouddriver microservice.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: The Google Cloud Platform project this Spinnaker account will manage.
  * `--read-permissions`: A user must have at least one of these roles in order to view this account's cloud resources.